Dynamic pricing: how to maintainOmnichannel consistency?

 Why omnichannel consistency is difficult (and what it costs)

-But beware, dynamic omnichannel retail pricing quickly becomes a nightmare if your channels don't speak the same language.
+But be careful: dynamic omnichannel retail pricing can quickly turn into a nightmare if your channels aren't on the same page.

 Customer perception: "I saw it cheaper elsewhere."